cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

     up the layout of the app.
 This is an iOS bug that can be worked around by rotating the device by 180° in portrait and rotating back.

--   iOS native app: The app may blink occasionally when it is resumed from the background if "enable audio on start" is turned on.
+-   iOS native app: The app may blink shortly when it is resumed from the background if audio is turned on (even if it was muted again).

 -   Safari, iOS: A browser bug can cause lag when loaders or modal dialogs are shown in older versions of iOS or Safari.
 This can be worked around